tutyamxx/Picture-Exif-Data-Remover/README.md

 * Still a work in progress, but it works fine for now
 * Upload a photo taken with a smart device
-* Remove the [EXIF](https://en.wikipedia.org/wiki/Exif) data from your photo clicking *Remove EXIF Data* button
+* Remove the [EXIF](https://en.wikipedia.org/wiki/Exif) data (GPS location etc) from your photo clicking the `Remove EXIF Data` button
-* It will prompt a download with the fresh cleaned photo
+* It will prompt a download with the same file name and type, but without the pesky EXIF data.
 * Save it to your device

-* **You need both of these applications to run in the same time (vue app and server) in order to work!**
+**You need both of these applications to run in the same time (Vue App and the Server) in order to work!**

 # For Vue Front End App
 ## Project setup